 Have more questions?
 Call our office!

 Former Saint Mary’s University student, Cory Blanchard, created a series of videos featuring some of the CBEMN’s community partners and the role the Network plays in each organization’s monitoring efforts.
 To learn more about the Sackville Rivers Association, the Clean Foundation & the Eastern Shore Forest Watch, check out their videos.

 Need to calibrate your YSI Professional Plus Multiprobe?
 Visit the CBEMN website for an easy to follow video!

 This document was created by the CBEMN and CURA H2O to assist stewardship organizations in preparing a water quality monitoring plan.

 This toolkit supports Indigenous communities across Canada to learn, share and connect about Indigenous Guardian programs.
 Be inspired by other communities, find practical information, and share your experiences.

-The Citizen Science Central website based at Cornell University in the USA has developed some useful links and tools, including a discussion forum and a growing list of references.
+The Citizen Science Central website based at Cornell University in the USA has developed some useful links and tools for developing citizen science projects.

 We currently have invasive species fact sheets on the aquatic invasive plant species yellow floating heart and hydrilla.
 Early identification and removal are key in preventing this type of ecosystem transformation.
 These fact sheets provide guidance on identification, prevention, and what to do if these species are found in a local aquatic environment.